🧩 Multimodal VLM¶

 -

-Shuffle-R1 is proposed as an RL training framework that addresses two key efficiency bottlenecks—Advantage Collapsing and Rollout Silencing—through Pairwise Trajectory Sampling (selecting high-contrast trajectory pairs) and Advantage-based Batch Shuffle (redistributing training batches by advantage values).
-The framework achieves a 22% improvement over the baseline on Geo3K and surpasses GPT-4o on MathVerse.
+The Shuffle-R1 framework is proposed to address two key efficiency bottlenecks in RL training: Advantage Collapsing and Rollout Silencing.
+By implementing Pairwise Trajectory Sampling (selecting high-contrast trajectory pairs) and Advantage-based Batch Shuffle (reallocating training batches by advantage values), it achieves a 22% improvement over the baseline on Geo3K and surpasses GPT-4o on MathVerse.

 -